KDScheuer/PowerShellScriptBootStrap/readme.md

 This script automates
 - Log File Creation
 - Log File Rotation
-- Logging with different levels ["INFO", "WARN", "ERROR"]
+- Logging with different levels `["INFO", "WARN", "ERROR"]`
 - Execution Time Tracking
-- Failure handling easily (just add a 'throw "X"' and the script will log the encounted error and exit gracefully)
+- Failure handling easily (just add a `throw "X"` and the script will log the encounted error and exit gracefully)

 ## Logging